regnaDkciN/Generic-Clock-Board/README.md

 ### Constructor
 Constructs a class instance, initializes board hardware, and initializes instance variables.
 #### Constructor Arguments:
- - *__rapidSecondsPerRev__*  - (uint32_t) Specifies the number of seconds it takes the stepper to make one full revolution of its outupt shaft.
+ - *__rapidSecondsPerRev__*  - (uint32_t) Specifies the number of seconds it takes the stepper to make one full revolution of its output shaft.
 For the 28BYJ-48 stepper motor, a good range is normally between 6 and 10 seconds.
 - *__fullStepsPerRev__* - (uint32_t) Specifies the number of FULL steps per revolution of the stepper motor's output shaft.
 For the   28BYJ-48 the value is 2048.
 - *__stepperPinsReversed__* - (bool) Specifies the whether or not the stepper turns clockwise when a positive step value is commanded.
 Set to 'true' if a positive step value causes counterclockwise movement.
 Set to 'false' otherwise.
 - *__stepperHalfStepping__* - (bool) Specifies whether half stepping is to be used.
 If 'true', then half stepping is used, which will cause the number of steps per rev of the stepper to double.
 For example, the 28BYJ-48 stepper will take 4096 steps per rev if this value is set to 'true'.
 In most cases, use of half stepping is a good choice.